 Mental Health and Substance Abuse Services: Youth on probation and in residential facilities frequently have significant mental health and substance abuse issues.
 JDRDC partners with the CSB to provide several on-site assessment and treatment services including emergency evaluations, dispositional or diagnostic evaluations, special request evaluations, case consultations, and juvenile competency evaluations.
-Mental health screening and crisis intervention services are provided to youth in the general population at the Juvenile Detention Center (JDC) and Shelter Care facilities.
+Mental health screening is provided for youth entering Diversion programming, Shelter Care, and the Juvenile Detention Center (JDC).
+Crisis intervention services are also provided to you in the general population at the JDC and Shelter Care facilities.